alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 <!-- summary -->

+### A few disclaimers

+None of these are original ideas -- this is a collection of other people's ideas I've seen at conferences I've attended or followed online.

+This post is just an outline of these ideas, not a detailed implementation guide.
+Every item on this list could be an entire post on its own -- and if somebody else has already written that, I've tried to link to it.
+There's also a list of all the links I used at the end.

-*Disclaimer:* I've helped organise [PyCon UK][pyconuk] for the last two years, and there's heavy reference to it below -- but most of these ideas predate my involvement.
+I've helped organise [PyCon UK][pyconuk] for the last two years, and there's heavy reference to it below -- but most of these ideas predate my involvement.

 [pyconuk]: https://2018.pyconuk.org/